Deacon Lunchbox

+the Ghost Riders Car Club, The Sideburners, The Wheel Knockers, and The Downer Brothers.

 Ruttenber died in an auto accident, along with two members of the Atlanta group The Jody Grind (drummer, Rob Clayton, and their bassist, Robert Hayes).
 The three were riding in a rented cargo van in Montgomery, Alabama, at the time of the accident, when a drunk driver crossed the I-65 median and struck them head-on.

 He appeared in Words in Your Face, a PBS documentary about spoken-word performers.